CYCLING PERFORMANCE TIPS

 Fifteen minutes before starting their time trial, the cyclists consumed about 300 ml of a sports drink.
 Then, throughout two hours of steady riding, they continued to take regular drinks of the carbohydrate mixture.
 In total, they drank approximately 700 ml per hour of the sports drink, taking in the recommended carbohydrate intake of about 60 g each hour.

 This study demonstrated that the regular intake of carbohydrate supplements, meeting the energy needs of athletes for prolonged, moderate intensity exercise, appeared to override any metabolic or performance effects of pre-event meals with varying GIs.
-These results suggest that in endurance events, athletes needn't worry about the glycemic index of their pre race diet, assuming they consume adequate amounts of carbohydrate (drinks or food) during the endurance events.
+These results suggest that in endurance events, athletes shouldn't worry about the glycemic index of their pre race diet, assuming they consume adequate amounts of carbohydrate (drinks or food) during the endurance events.
 Thus they can choose their pre-exercise menu based on personal preferences.

 In Summary - using the Glycemic Index (GI) to develop a training or exercise diet plan: